chef-boneyard/chef-web-docs-2016/includes_slides/includes_slides_demo_simple_slides.rst

 * List-tables, which are tables built using an unordered list and whitespace
 * Notes, warnings

-Titles are in all-caps and live in the slide map file, separate from the contents of the reStructuredText file.
+Titles are in all-caps and live in the slide map file, separate from the contents of the |rst| file.
 For more information see http://docs.chef.io/style_guide.html#slide-decks.

 .. warning:: Slides do not support speaker notes.
 Sorry.